-Toyota reports profit growth on healthy global sales
+Toyota 2Q profit up 1% on healthy global sales

 Like most Japanese exporters, Toyota has been hurt by a strengthening yen.
 But the results show Toyota is holding up despite such negatives.

-For the fiscal first half, cost cuts and marketing efforts offset the negative impact from an unfavorable exchange rate, according to Toyota.
+For the fiscal first half, cost cuts and marketing efforts offset the impact of an unfavorable exchange rate, it said.

 Toyota also said it will buy back up to 200 billion yen ($1.8 billion) worth, or 34 million shares, of the company’s common stock.

-Toyota officials have stressed the company wants to transition into a “mobility company.”
-That means it has its eyes on the future, when consumers may opt for new ways of car ownership like car-sharing, or choose futuristic electric vehicles instead of automobiles common today that run on gasoline.
+Toyota officials have stressed the company is focused on becoming a “mobility company” for a future when consumers may opt for new ways of car ownership like car-sharing, or choose futuristic electric vehicles instead of automobiles common today that run on gasoline.

-“We are in a phase of transforming ourselves to a mobility company and proactively undertaking investments for the future and creating friends,” Toyota operating officer Kenta Kon said.
+“We are in a phase of transforming ourselves to a mobility company and proactively undertaking investments for the future and creating friends,” said Toyota’s operating officer, Kenta Kon.

 Although Kon did not go into details, the “friends” Toyota has been courting lately in partnerships include those historically not associated with the traditional auto industry, such as robotics and internet companies.